 The author’s view

-While I do massively support the neurodiversity paradigm, equally, the words disability and disorder don’t offend me as an autist and a parent of a neurodiverse child, if someone else uses them without malice.
+While I do massively support the neurodiversity paradigm, equally, the words disability and disorder don’t offend me as an autist and a parent of a neurodivergent child, if someone else uses them without malice.
 It is down to each individual, and their experiences shape their language.
 I don’t actively consider myself to have a disability, but I can see why the National Autistic Society refers to autism as a disability as part of a social, political and legal model.
-I don’t mind the abbreviation ASD (with D for disorder), but I understand that many followers of my articles prefer ASC (e.g. C for condition), or even more preferably, ASN (e.g. N for neurology).
+I understand that many autists and followers of my articles prefer ASC (e.g. C for condition), or even more preferably, ASN (e.g. N for neurology), over the medicalised D for disability.

 However, I do think there is a good argument for sometimes including ASD and ASC as terms online.
 This is because with schools and clinicians using the terms, and the clinical studies that underpin a degree of our understanding of autism using medical terms like D for disability, providers of information need to make it easy to find online.
 If you are someone starting on your autism journey (as an individual, family member or professional), you want access to facts and information.